aenavidad/historical-series-re-Belize/work/oct-23/log.md

     1. [x] for files in `work/sep-23/draft0-s-7-files.tsv`, disregard non-tsv files,
     2. [x] add the nn.nnnn.nnnn file-level versioning data to their corresponding (those with filepaths not ending in some date-month.numbers sequence) files except that we now follow the sketch of series as provided in `draft.tex` ie excluding metadata (as a series but not as metadata itself), collapsing all statistics series into single stats series, and so on,
     3. [x] may further want to add versioning data from `work/versioning`,
-    4. [x] complete versioning data in a manner following 4.2 or 4.3 above,
+    4. [x] complete versioning data in a manner following 4.2 or 4.3 above,[^inc addition of 14 Numbers-versioned files to `work/oct-23/draft-draft0s7files.tsv` and to relevant parts of `pre-git-hist`]
 5. [ ] xx.